Preparatory steps

 • Scholarship holders must bring all documentation regarding their award.

-• If you have children who are legally obliged to go to school you should provide all of their school certificates.
+• If you have school age children you should provide all of their school certificates.
+Passport (for each incoming family member)

 • If required entry visa (if applicable for each incoming family member)